Doocey/tyne-time/src/content/posts/2013-12-30-newcastle-submit-offer-for-french-defender.md

 ---
 title: Newcastle submit offer for French defender
-description: 'News emerging from France (where else?!) suggest that Newcastle United director of football Joe Kinnear may not actually be drinking whiskey and relaxing..'
+description: "News emerging from France (where else?!) suggest that Newcastle United director of football Joe Kinnear may not actually be drinking whiskey and relaxing.."
 author: Kevin Doocey
 type: post
 date: 2013-12-30T19:37:53+00:00